w33iss/AssemblyREMA/README.md

 # AssemblyREMA
-x86 Assembly Starter: A collection of introductory assembly programs to kickstart your journey into x86 programming
+Simple x86 programs to get started with assembly language